Firelack/Roses-Trades/README.md

 ### 🌱 Rose Generation & Harvesting

-- [ ] Create a new "Special Rose" item (non-stackable or limited stack).
+- [x] Create 2 new "Special Rose" and "Rose items.
-- [ ] Add natural rose generation in certain biomes.
+- [ ] Add natural rose generation in biomes.
-- [ ] Prevent roses from dropping as items → increment counter instead.
+- [ ] Prevent "Special Rose" from dropping as items → increment counter instead.
 - [ ] Implement a global rose counter tied to each player (persistent data).

 ### 📊 Rose Counter